Skip to content

 Write test cases as *.input.<ext> / *.expected.<ext> file pairs, and fimod validates your mold produces the expected output:

-fimod test cleanup.py tests/
+fimod mold test cleanup.py tests/

 # βœ… 001 ... ok